trustedci/OSCRP/OSCRP.md

 While Open Science, with its culture of public data, does not have the same cybersecurity concerns as many other sectors such as finance and medicine, it is not free from threats.
 The Open Science Cyber Threat Profile (OSCTP) is designed to help Principal Investigators (PI) and their supporting Information Technology (IT) professionals assess cybersecurity risks related to Open Science projects.
 Specifically, it provides a catalog of typical Open Science Assets and the risks associated with those Assets.
 For those utilizing the [CTSC Cybersecurity Program Guide](http://trustedci.org/guide/), it should expedite the process of inventorying Assets and provide guidance in completing a Risk Assessment Table.

-This document achieves these goals by providing a list of information Assets common to Open Science projects, which are meaningful to the science mission of those projects, and for each provides plausible avenues of attack for those Assets, with a list of concerns and consequences.
-Assets can include computing systems, data storage systems, networking, digital sensors, scientific and other advanced instruments, scientific data, personnel, and an interoperable suite of software services and tools, including data repositories, visualization environments, and analytic environments.
+This document achieves these goals by providing a list of information Assets common to Open Science projects, which are meaningful to the science mission of those projects, and for each provides plausible avenues of attack for those Assets, with a list of Concerns and Consequences.

+*Assets* can include computing systems, data storage systems, networking, digital sensors, scientific and other advanced instruments, scientific data, personnel, and an interoperable suite of software services and tools, including data repositories, visualization environments, and analytic environments.
 Assets also include the computer-controlled, network-connected elements of physical plants responsible for the safety and security of these systems, such as power and HVAC.

+A *Concern* is a potential negative change to an Asset that impacts the mission of the project.
+A Concern does not consider the source of the change.
+For example, the severing of a transatlantic networking link by whatever means would be a negative change that could hamper a project's mission to deliver data to its community and hence for that community to conduct science.
+A Concern can also be thought of as a risk but without a measure of likelihood.
+However, in this document, we do not attempt to address likelihood.
+Therefore, we use the terms "risk" and "concern" interchangeably; Threat is also another synonym.
+Concerns can be expressed using *Integrity* (the need to trust in an Asset, e.g., if an Asset becomes corrupted, then its integrity is diminished), *Confidentiality* (the process or need to conceal all or some aspect of an Asset); and *Availability* (the process or need to keep an Asset accessible/operational.)

+A *Consequence* is the negative effect of a realized Concern on the project mission.
+It is a synonym for *Impact*.

-The document describes how to use this list of common Assets to understand a project's concerns, assess them, and begin the process of mitigating them.
+The document describes how to use this list of common Assets to understand a project's Concerns, assess them, and begin the process of mitigating them.

 Other goals of the document include: